 Most research officers move into other careers after a few years in post.
 Some go into other positions within the union, such as political adviser, but others move into another sector, perhaps relating to their specialist knowledge.

 For example, if you have worked on transport policies, you may want to move into transport and logistics as a transport policy adviser.

 It's also possible to use your research skills to move into roles in areas such as:

 - parliamentary advice

 - public relations.

 Research is an expanding area.
 There are numerous opportunities within academia and private and voluntary sector organisations.
 The academic research route may lead to a career as a research fellow and lecturer.
-Think-tanks (research centres and institutes) provide numerous opportunities nationwide, see the Institute for Public Policy Research (IPPR).
+Think tanks (research centres and institutes) provide numerous opportunities nationwide - see the Institute for Public Policy Research (IPPR) for more information.